Jimmy Floyd Hasselbaink: England national team

 In March 2023, Hasselbaink was hired as a coach for the England national team, in a move that reunited him with former Middlesbrough teammate Gareth Southgate.
 In August 2024, following Southgate's departure in the aftermath of England's UEFA Euro 2024 final defeat, Hasselbaink also departed his role as assistant head coach.

+Suriname national team

+In December 2025, Hasselbaink was announced as assistant coach for the Suriname national team, joining a coaching staff with Winston Bogarde under head coach Henk ten Cate.

 Personal life

 Hasselbaink has four daughters.
 He is the uncle of Nigel Hasselbaink, a professional footballer.

 During his time at Chelsea, Hasselbaink and close friend and strike partner Eiður Guðjohnsen developed problem gambling at London casinos.
 Hasselbaink reflected in 2005 that he once lost £40,000 in one night and "big wins are worse because you think it’s normal.
-You go back expecting the same - and you get trapped".
+You go back expecting the same – and you get trapped".

 In August 2025, Hasselbaink was announced as a contestant on the twenty-third series of Strictly Come Dancing.
 He was partnered with Lauren Oakley and made it to the fifth week before being eliminated by the judges after insufficient votes from the public.
 All four judges saved Amber Davies in the show's danceoff after reprising their live dances from said week.